florentpoujol/Daneel/readme.md

 The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which wil be empty if no gameObjects have been hit).

+## Button setting in the config

+You may want to fil the `Daneel.config.input.buttons` table with the button names that you defined in the `Administration>Game Controls` tab.
+This will come handy when used with the triggers, the mouse or hotkeys events.

+    -- in the config :
+    Daneel.config.input = {
+        buttons = {
+            -- the list of the button names as they appear in CraftStudio in the "Game Control" tab :
+            "Action",
+            "fire",
+        }
+    }

-## Triggers
+## Triggers messages

 GameObjects who have the `TriggerableGameObject` ScriptedBehavior are known as **triggerable gameObjects**.
+They react when they are near triggers.
 Triggers are gameObjects that perform a spherical proximity check each frames against all triggerable gameObjects.
 Triggers must have the `Trigger` ScriptedBehavior and you must set its `radius` public property.

-When a gameObject enters a trigger for the first frame (it is in range this frame, but it wasn't the last frame), the message **OnTriggerEnter** is sent on the gameObject.
+* When a triggerable gameObject enters a trigger for the first frame (it is in range this frame, but it wasn't the last frame), the message `OnTriggerEnter` is sent on the gameObject.
-As long as a gameObject stays under a trigger's radius, the message **OnTriggerStay** is sent on the gameObject (each frame, by each trigger the gameObject is in range of).
+* As long as a gameObject stays under a trigger's radius, the message `OnTriggerStay` is sent on the gameObject (each frame, by each trigger the gameObject is in range of).
-The frame a gameObject leaves the trigger's radius (it is not in range this frame but was in range the last frame), the message **OnTriggerExit** is send on the gameObject.
+* The frame a gameObject leaves the trigger's radius (it is not in range this frame but was in range the last frame), the message `OnTriggerExit` is send on the gameObject.

+While the gameObject stays inside at least one trigger, if you press one of the buttons registered in `Daneel.config.input.buttons`, the messages `OnTriggerStayAnd[Button name]ButtonDown`, `OnTriggerStayAnd[Button name]ButtonJustPressed`, `OnTriggerStayAnd[Button name]ButtonJustReleased` are sent on the gameObject.
+The first letter of the button name is set uppercase.

 Each of these functions receive a table as argument with the trigger gameObject as value of the `gameObject` key.
+Ie :

+    -- in a ScriptedBehavior attached to a triggerable gameObjects : function Behavior:OnTriggerEnter(trigger)
+        print("The gameObject of name '"..self.gameObject.name.."' just reach the trigger of name '"..trigger.gameObject.name.."'.") end

+    function Behavior:OnTriggerStayAndActionButtonJustReleased(trigger)
+        print("The 'Action' button was just released while the gameObject of name '"..self.gameObject.name.."' is inside the trigger of name '"..trigger.gameObject.name.."'.") end
+    -- this function is super handy to allow the user to do stuffs while near an object (like a door) :

-## Mouse events
+## Mouse messages

-GameObjects who have the `MouseHoverableGameObject` ScriptedBehavior are known as **mousehoverable gameObjects**.
+GameObjects who have the `MousehoverableGameObject` ScriptedBehavior are known as **mousehoverable gameObjects**.
 They react when they are hovered by the mouse.

-When a mousehoverable gameObject is hovered for the first frame (it is hovered this frame, but it wasn't the last frame), the message **OnMouseEnter** is sent on the gameObject.
+* When a mousehoverable gameObject is hovered for the first frame (it is hovered this frame, but it wasn't the last frame), the message `OnMouseEnter` is sent on the gameObject.
-As long as the mouse stays over the gameObject, the message **OnMouseOver** is sent on the gameObject.
+* As long as the mouse stays over the gameObject, the message `OnMouseOver` is sent on the gameObject.
-The frame the mouse stop hovering over a mousehoverable gameObject (it is not hovered this frame but was hovered the last frame), the message **OnMouseExit** is send on the gameObject.
+* The frame the mouse stop hovering over a mousehoverable gameObject (it is not hovered this frame but was hovered the last frame), the message `OnMouseExit` is send on the gameObject.

-While the mouse hovers a gameObject, if you press one of the buttons registered in `Daneel.config.input.buttons`, the message "OnMouseOverAnd[button name]Pressed" is sent on the gameObject
+While the mouse hovers a gameObject, if you press one of the buttons registered in `Daneel.config.input.buttons`, the messages `OnMouseOverAnd[Button name]ButtonDown`, `OnMouseOverAnd[Button name]ButtonJustPressed`, `OnMouseOverAnd[Button name]ButtonJustReleased` are sent on the gameObject.
+The first letter of the button name is set uppercase.
+Ie :

+    -- in a ScriptedBehavior attached to your mousehoverable gameObjects : function Behavior:OnMouseOverAndLeftClickButtonDown()
+        print("The 'left click' button is down while the mouse hovers the gameObject of name '"..self.gameObject.name.."'.") end

+    function Behavior:OnMouseExit()
+        print("The mouse just stopped hovering the gameObject of name '"..self.gameObject.name.."'.") end

-## Hotkeys
+## Hotkeys events

+Whenever you press one of the button whose name is set in `Daneel.config.input.buttons`, events of name `On[Button name]ButtonDown`, `On[Button name]ButtonJustPressed` and `On[Button name]ButtonJustReleased` are fired.